pgpartman/pg_partman/doc/pg_partman.md

  - `jobmon`
     - Boolean value to determine whether the `pg_jobmon` extension is used to log/monitor partition maintenance.
 Defaults to true.
  - `sub_partition_set_full`
-    - Boolean value to denote that the final partition for a sub-partition set has been created.
+    - Boolean value to denote that the final partition for a subpartition set has been created.
 Allows run_maintenance() to run more efficiently when there are large numbers of subpartition sets.
  - `undo_in_progress`
     - Set by the undo_partition functions whenever they are run.
 If true, this causes all partition creation and retention management by the `run_maintenance()` function to stop.
 Default is false.
  - `inherit_privileges`